aspnetrun/run-aspnetcore/README.md

 ### Web Layer
 Development of UI Logic with implementation.
 Interfaces drives business requirements and implementations in this layer.
+The application's main starting point is the ASP.NET Core web project.
+This is a classical console application, with a public static void Main method in Program.cs.
+It currently uses the default ASP.NET Core project template which based on Razor Pages templates.
+This includes appsettings.json file plus environment variables in order to stored configuration parameters, and is configured in Startup.cs.

 Web layer defines that user required actions in page services classes as below way;
 ```
 public interface IProductPageService